WilloWispGames/WilloWispGames.github.io/_posts/2016-06-25-NoobToProIntro.md

 tags: [ 'devblog' ]
 ---

 Torque3D is a vision.
 It is an engine unlike any other in that it is driven by its community.
 Without community there is no Torque.
 Where many may view this as a weakness, it is indeed Torque's greatest strength.
 When you have tech that's been developed over years of time by a dedicated community, chances are you're going to have a strong platform from which to build.

-The best part?
-It's all open source, so regardless of what may or may not be valid for a project all of the code can be updated, edited, replaced, or removed altogether if need be.
-The engine is also on the cusp of supporting more modern rendering capabilities and an entity/component system.
-With a polish over file structure, extensions, and modules to boot, Torque continues to improve at a steady pace.

 It's no secret that Torque's community has been active over the years.
 Given time and dedication, one can sniff out sample scripts or potential code to tackle most of the